aliftaufik/aliftaufik.github.io/README.md

 * `<footer>` To put contact info and copyright sign
 * `<form>` for people who wants to subscribe to my feed
 # About Me
+I'm a future full-stack engineer.
+Right now I'm studying full-stack immersive program at Hacktiv8.
+Hopefully in 4,5 months I will be able to develop webapps and Android/iOS apps from scratch, then start my career and continue to grow as a developer in line with fast-paced innovation in technology.